Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

   workspace.
 If you are already familiar with these, you can skip this section.
 - Next, we'll run an example to understand how to compile and render FScape programs.
 - Then we learn how to import audio files into a workspace.
-- The fourth section develops an intuition about transforming an audio file with FScape
+- The fourth section develops an intuition about transforming an audio file with FScape.
-- The fifth and last section actually implements the Paul-Stretch algorithm
+- The fifth and last section actually implements the Paul-Stretch algorithm.
+- At the end, you find a download link for a ready-to-use workspace.

 ## Creating a New Workspace